kurrent-io/KurrentDB-Client-NodeJS/docs/api/projections.md

 # Projection management

-The client provides a way to manage projections in EventStoreDB.
+The client provides a way to manage projections in KurrentDB.

 For a detailed explanation of projections, see the [server documentation](@server/features/projections/README.md).